 CAR HOIST AND HOIST SYSEMS

-Macton custom-engineered hoist systems let you choose from a wide selection of synchronized mechanical screw lift components, gear ratios, controls and power options – as a result, all hoist systems are tailored to job-specific configuration and capacity specifications.
+Macton custom-engineered hoist systems provided by BBM Railway Equipment, LLC. let you choose from a wide selection of synchronized mechanical screw lift components, gear ratios, controls and power options – as a result, all hoist systems are tailored to job-specific configuration and capacity specifications.
 Our car hoists are designed for a variety of car types, from single units, married pairs and articulated cars, Macton hoist systems support a broad range of lift height, weight and vehicle dimensions.
-Macton even designs lifts to accommodate multiple vehicle types on the same lift systems.
+We even designs lifts to accommodate multiple vehicle types on the same lift systems.
 Installations are customized to each specific set of fleet, customer and installation requirements.
-System pre-assembly and testing at the Macton factory translates into significantly higher quality for all hoist systems installed at our customer’s facilities.
+System pre-assembly and testing at our factory translates into significantly higher quality for all hoist systems installed at our customer’s facilities.

 TYPES OF CAR HOIST SYSTEMS